-http://faq.matchware.com/en/
+https://faq.matchware.com

-MatchWare is registered with the Windows® Quality Online Services.
+MatchWare is registered with Microsoft.
 In the unfortunate event of an application failure, the Windows Error Reporting system will capture relevant product data and enable you to forward this data to MatchWare automatically.

 Quick Start

 This Quick Start takes you through all the basic steps required to build a mind map from scratch and enhance it with design effects, icons, comments, pictures, attachments and so on.